MikeRogers0/MikeRogersIO/source/blog/2013-08-01-backing-up-site-to-s3-on-ubuntu.html.md

 ## The expiry dates of the backups
 ### Only store 0 days of backups on the server.
-### Changed to 0 days to not fill the server with unneccessary backups
+### Changed to 0 days to not fill the server with unnecessary backups
 Expiry[0]=`date --date="today" +%y-%m-%d`

 ### Only store 2 weeks worth of backups on S3